 Turn left into Chowilla Creek and paddle for approx. 2.5 km to the junction with Monoman Creek (Point D: GPS 33.9532 S 140.8987 E ).

 Note: There are a number of designated National Park campsites along Monoman Creek if camping overnight.

 If camping, turn right into Monoman Creek or alternatively, continue along Chowilla Creek passing Boat Creek on the LHS at Point C (GPS 33.9605 S; 140.8946 E).
 The next landmark is a bridge approximately 2Km from Boat Creek, then it is plain sailing until you reach the junction with Monoman Creek where it rejoins Chowilla Creek at Point B (GPS 33.9814 S; 140.8624 E)

-Continue in Chowilla Creek for approx. 3 kms to the Regulator which may be closed between August and early December.
-If so, portage around it and after another 1 km paddling you will return to the Murray River at Point A (GPS 34.0132 S; 140.8585 E).
+Continue in Chowilla Creek for approx. 3 km to the Regulator which may be closed between August and early December.
+If so, portage around it, and after another 1 km paddling, you will return to the Murray River at Point A (GPS 34.0132 S; 140.8585 E).

-Turn Left into the Murray and continue back to the Lock 6 Boat Ramp (approx. 4 kms).
+Turn Left into the Murray and continue back to the Lock 6 Boat Ramp (approx. 4 km).

 Rubbish skip at Lock 6 Boat ramp

 With its great stands of the majestic river red gum and the hardy black box, Chowilla Game Reserve provides a habitat for a diverse range of wildlife.
 Discover the peaceful waterways of the Murray River and its anabranches by canoe or kayak while observing the amazing array of birdlife.
 Due to its remote nature, Chowilla provides great opportunities for secluded bush camping and reconnecting with nature.